Write Your Future at MWCC

 Through a combination of extensive reading and advanced writing, you will explore many areas of professional writing careers.
 You will also be prepared to transfer your knowledge and skills to further your professional writing education in a bachelor’s degree program.

-Transfer to a 4-Year College or University
+Write Your Way to a 4-Year College or University

 You can write the next chapter of your story by deciding where to go for your bachelor’s degree after graduation.
 You will save thousands by starting your professional writing education at MWCC.
 After you complete your associate’s degree, you will be ready to transfer seamlessly to a public 4-year institution to further your education.